marie.brossier@pol.ulaval.ca

 2019-2022: Promoting and strengthening international humanitarian law: a Canadian contribution

-Funding: Social Sciences and Humanities Research Council, Partnership Development Grant (Canada)
+Funded by the Social Sciences and Humanities Research Council, Partnership Development Grant (Canada).

-My role: Co-researcher with Julia Grignon (Law Faculty, University of Laval, principal investigator) and Fannie Lafontaine (Law Faculty, University of Laval, co-researchers) with a team of ten North American, European, and African academic partners and practitioners
+Co-researcher with PI Julia Grignon (Law Faculty, University of Laval) and Fannie Lafontaine (Law Faculty, University of Laval, co-researcher) with a team of ten North American, European, and African academic partners and practitioners.

 International law is being challenged increasingly today, with international humanitarian law (IHL), a branch of international law designed specifically for governing armed conflict coming in for its share of the critiques.
 Far from being fixed, however, international humanitarian law can evolve and adapt to contemporary wars.
 This research project stresses the importance of studying, reaffirming, and teaching IHL – but also of questioning it to speed its evolution, so that it can continue to play a role in easing the ills visited on people caught up in armed conflicts.